arka243/Gossip-Based-Computer-Aggregation/README.md

 # Gossip-Based-Computer-Aggregation
-Implemented the Gossip protocol for group communication to spread a given message across a given network;  calculated the aggregate among nodes with less convergence time using the Push-Sum protocolTechnologies: Scala, Akka
+Implemented the Gossip protocol for group communication to spread a given message across a given network;  calculated the aggregate among nodes with less convergence time using the Push-Sum protocol
+Technologies: Scala, Akka